gpbl/react-day-picker/packages/ethiopic/README.md

 ## Installation

-Install the v10 prerelease of the scoped React DayPicker package together with the Ethiopic calendar package:
+Install the v10 prerelease of the React DayPicker package together with the Ethiopic calendar package:

 ```bash
 npm install @daypicker/react@next @daypicker/ethiopic@next